Links

 Therefore, try to make it as easy as possible to get around by moving furniture in your space.

-Family members or friends can help to rearrange your furniture to create a straight path, reducing turns and steps you have to make getting around your various rooms.
+Family members or friends can help to rearrange your furniture to create a straight path, reducing the turns and steps you have to make getting around your various rooms.

 Tip #2.